Execution of Poon Yuen Chung

-Poon Yuen Chung (潘婉聪, pan-_-WAN-chong; 1 September 1972 - 21 April 1995) was a 22-year-old female Hong Kong resident executed in Singapore for drug trafficking.
+Poon Yuen Chung (1 September 1972 - 21 April 1995) was a 22-year-old female Hong Kong resident executed in Singapore for drug trafficking.

 After purportedly being recruited to work as a courier for a drug trafficking organization, Poon was arrested while in possession of over 4 kilograms of high-quality heroin during a stopover in Singapore's Changi Airport.

 Despite vehemently protesting her innocence and stating that she was tricked into smuggling narcotics, Poon was found guilty at trial and sentenced to death.
 Despite appeals being made for the commutation of her death sentence, the Singaporean authorities were ultimately undeterred by pleas for clemency from senior statesmen such as the Governor of Hong Kong.

 Biography

 Born in British Hong Kong in 1972, Poon Yuen Chung was living with her family in Kwun Tong whilst studying art and also working as a shop assistant at the time of her arrest.
 By her own admission, Poon was a rebellious teenager who often quarrelled with her family.
 After dropping out of school aged 15, Poon started hanging out with a group of delinquents who spent their evenings smoking marijuana and drinking alcohol at various karaoke bars and billiard halls around Hong Kong.

 In July 1991, Poon informed her parents she was going on a camping trip to Lamma Island, but in reality secretly travelled to Bangkok instead.
 Her family only discovered the truth after Hong Kong Customs and Excise Department officers arrived at their apartment with a search warrant a few days after Poon's arrest in Singapore.